Protecting our Home: Conservation on Hilton Head Island

 INVESTING IN ECOTOURISM

 The evolution of the Island’s tourism economy lies with nature and education-based travel that benefits the local community.
-From spotting incredible wildlife at the Pickney Island National Wildlife Refuge and wandering through the Sea Pines Forest Preserve to discovering a well-preserved 4,000-year-old Shell Ring created by Native Americans, there are so many opportunities to embark on your own eco-adventure when you visit!
+From spotting incredible wildlife at the Pinckney Island National Wildlife Refuge and wandering through the Sea Pines Forest Preserve to discovering a well-preserved 4,000-year-old Shell Ring created by Native Americans, there are so many opportunities to embark on your own eco-adventure when you visit!
 With abundant natural resources and qualified tour professionals, you can enjoy tourism experiences that embrace the best of the Island while fostering low-impact development.

 PROVIDING ISLAND EDUCATION